-Interview Mocha has 1000 + skill tests which are helpful to recruit the best candidates for a particular job profile.
-Interview Mocha lets you customize the test settings through which you can decide on the difficulty level of the test, negative marking, cut off percentage and test name as well.
+Interview Mocha lets you customize the test settings through which you can decide on the difficulty level of the test, negative marking, cut off percentage and the test name as well.

 - Click “My Tests” tab in the top panel

-- Select the test, click on the test name
+- Select the test, click the test name

-Note: You may write the test name for the reference of your team but while presenting it to the candidate we suggest, it should be the job role he has applied for.
+Note: You may write the test name for the reference of your team but while presenting it to the candidate we suggest, it should be the job role he/she has applied for.

 Other options of Test settings will help you to make the test easy/ difficult even without changing the questions!